PataphysicalSociety/soupault.app/site/reference-manual.md

 Consider this HTML: `<p>This is a <em>great</em> paragraph</p>`.
 How many children does the `<p>` element have?
 In fact, three: `text("This is a ")`, `element("em", "great")`, `text(" paragraph")`.

-The goal of soupault is to allow modifying HTML pages in any imagineable ways, so it cannot ignore this complexity.
+The goal of soupault is to allow modifying HTML pages in any imaginable way, so it cannot ignore this complexity.
 Many operations like `HTML.add_class` still make no sense for text nodes, so there has to be a way to check if something is an element or not.

 That's where `HTML.is_element` comes in handy.

 ###### <function>HTML.get_tag_name(html_element)</function>